 The New Zealand Law Society’s Fidelity Fund

-The New Zealand Law Society's Solicitors' Fidelity Guarantee Fund (the Fidelity Fund) gives clients of lawyers protection against theft by a lawyer or a lawyer's employee or agent.
+The New Zealand Law Society’s Solicitors’ Fidelity Guarantee Fund (the Fidelity Fund) gives clients of lawyers protection against theft by a lawyer, or a lawyer's employee or agent, of any money or property entrusted to lawyers or incorporated law firms.
+Money entrusted to us for other purposes (for example patent services that are not legal services) will not be covered by the Fidelity Fund.
 For more information about what the Fidelity Fund covers, go to www.lawsociety.org.nz.

 Ways you can help us give you the best service